noaa-pifsc/PIFSC-Tools-Web-App-Metrics-IBBS/README.md

     -   Screenshot file name - the name of the screenshot file saved in the data volume for the given web action

 ## Implemented Web Actions
--   Load Login Page
+1. Load Login Page
--   Login to web application/Load Full Sampling Report Page
+2. Login to web application/Load Full Sampling Report Page
--   Update the Region select element to filter the Full Sampling Report Page
+3. Update the Region select element to filter the Full Sampling Report Page
--   Open the View All Specimens Page
+4. Open the View All Specimens Page
--   Open the View/Edit Specimen Page
+5. Open the View/Edit Specimen Page
--   Submit the specimen form to create a new record
+6. Submit the specimen form to create a new record
+7. Submit the specimen form to update an existing record
+8. Download the specimen .csv file
+9. Load Regional Sampling Charts
+10. Filter/Reload Regional Sampling Charts